recursionpharma/anonymous-slack/README.md

 Success!
 Now if you direct-message @slackbot with a message like the following:

-    /anon @somebodyelse hey this is anonymous
+    /anon @somebodyelse hey, guess who?

-A random animal will in turn direct message `@username` with your message.
+@somebodyelse gets a message like this:

+    an anonymous capybara says: hey, guess who?

 Be nice!